 There is no strong reason behind choosing DigitalOcean for WordPress among the three cloud services I mentioned.
 It is your choice totally to go with either one of them.
 AWS Lightsail’s $5 instance actually performs slightly better than Vultr’s and DigitalOcean’s most basic $5 droplets, but the performance difference is very thin.

 If you already have a site with good traffic, then I recommend you Vultr’s High-frequency VPS, it is quite efficient and performs very well.
 I will use DigitalOcean for this tutorial.
 If you want to try DigitalOcean, you can get a $100 credit for 60 days to try through this link.

 You can read more about the difference between various kinds of hosting services and plans in our hosting guide.

 First of all, let us talk about the pre-requisites for owning a Virtual Private Server(VPS) on DigitalOcean.
 You must have:

 - An eligible Credit/Debit card or an eligible PayPal account.

-Here by eligible we mean, the credit/debit card or the bank account linked with PayPal must have international transaction rights.
-In procedure it might deduct a small amount in order to verify the attempt, but the amount would be refunded within a few days, so incase of debit card or PayPal you must have sufficient balance.
+Here, by eligible we mean, the credit/debit card or the bank account linked with PayPal must have international transaction rights.
+In the procedure, it might deduct a small amount in order to verify the attempt, but the amount would be refunded within a few days, so in case of a debit card or PayPal you must have sufficient balance.

 If you have these prerequisites ready with you, then you are ready to get started with DigitalOcean.
 So follow the steps below to set up your DigitalOcean account.